What is pneumonia?

 Hospital-acquired pneumonia develops during a stay in the hospital for another illness.
 This type of pneumonia can be more serious because the person is already sick and antibiotics typically used may be less effective.
 Bacteria adapt and change over time when exposed to antibiotics, making them less effective (called antimicrobial resistance).
 People in hospitals spread their drug-resistant bacteria to others, leading to more severe and difficult-to-treat cases of pneumonia.
 People who are on breathing machines (ventilators) are at increased risk for hospital-acquired pneumonia.

 Long-term care facility-acquired pneumonia occurs in long-term care facilities (such as nursing homes) or outpatient, extended-stay clinics.
 Like hospitalized patients, drug-resistant bacteria are found in this setting.

 Aspiration pneumonia is another type of pneumonia.
 Aspiration is when solid food, liquids, saliva or vomit go down the trachea (windpipe) and into the lungs instead of going down the esophagus and into the stomach.
 If you can’t cough up these substances, these particles remain in lung tissue and can become infected and pneumonia may develop.

 What are the signs and symptoms of both bacterial and viral pneumonia?

 Symptoms of pneumonia can range from mild (cold- or flu-like symptoms) sometimes called “walking pneumonia” to severe.
-How serious your case of pneumonia is depends on the particular germ causing the pneumonia, your overall health and your age.
+How serious your case of pneumonia depends on the particular germ causing pneumonia, your overall health, and your age.

 Bacterial pneumonia: Symptoms of bacterial pneumonia can develop gradually or suddenly.
 Symptoms include: